The Millionaire Matchmaker

-The Millionaire Matchmaker was an American reality television series on Bravo that premiered on January 22, 2008, and is hosted by Patti Stanger.
+The Millionaire Matchmaker is an American reality television series on Bravo that premiered on January 22, 2008, and is hosted by Patti Stanger.
 The Millionaire Matchmaker follows Patti Stanger, owner of the Beverly Hills-based "Millionaire's Club" dating service, as she matches single wealthy people with closely compatible dates.
 The seventh season premiered on December 5, 2013, with an all-new panel of matchmakers.

 In July 2015, Stanger announced that she had left the network after eight seasons and 90 episodes.
 It was later announced that she will be producing another show on WE tv.
 The new series, entitled Million Dollar Matchmaker, premiered on July 8, 2016.

 Millionaire followed the "pioneering" matchmaking show Confessions of a Matchmaker.